iosdecal/ios-decal-lab4/README.md

 - Go back to `Main.storyboard` and this time, place a tableview fitting the entire screen on `CategoryViewController`.
 You won't see a prototype cell automatically this time, but you can drag out a tableview cell and drop it on the tableview to see this.
 Extend the height of the cell to be a reasonable amount (about 80-100 should be good).

-We want to display four things on each cell: the name, number, key stats, and image for each Pokemon.
+We want to display four things on each cell: the name, number, key stats (attack/defense/health), and image for each Pokemon.
 Drag out the ncessary UI elements and place them on the cell.
 The format should look something like this:

 ![alt text](/README-images/tableviewcell.png)